ramboraj123/passblock/SecBlock-network/readme.md

-# PassBlock network
+# secblock network

-Clean PassBlock Network to test the modification in network script
+Clean secblock Network to test the modification in network script

 ./clean.sh